Miconen/tectonic-bot-go/README.md

 # tectonic-bot-go
 Attempt at learning Go by rewriting my tectonic-bot project.
+Currently in a working state but not as fleshed out as this repos tectonic-bot counterpart written in TypeScript.

 ## Config (required)
 **The bot requires you to create a config.json file with the structure specified below.**